OrionExplorer/dcpam/README.md

 > **Information**: This section is incomplete.
 Transform process in DCPAM is still under development.

 ### Loading
-When all transformations in the Staging Area are completed or during Extract subprocess, DCPAM loads the data directly into target tables.
+When all transformations in the Staging Area are completed or during the Extract subprocess, DCPAM loads the data directly into target tables.
 Dimensions are first to load, followed by Facts.
 Then Staging Area is cleared and ready for the next occurence of data extraction.

 ## Data Warehouse with DCPAM